hungcq/knowledge-repo/IT/software-engineering-at-google/10-documentation.md

     - Don't feel like they are capable writers
   - Limited tools & integration into dev workflow
   - Doc is view as extra burden to be maintained
+- Good doc:
+  - 3 aspects: completeness, accuracy, clarity
+  - -> Usually there is tradeoffs between those
+  - Good doc does it intended job of its type
 ## Best practices
 - Treat as code:
   - With owner/maintainer